Read Part 1 here.

 The MCO is one heck of tense.

 Due to the deadly Covid-19 virus, the government had implemented a Movement Control Order.
-During this time, everybody is required to stay home, other than for emergency reasons or food supplies.
-Only essential businesses are allowed to operate.
+During this time, everybody was required to stay home, other than for emergency reasons or food supplies.
+Only essential businesses were allowed to operate.

 The police and military set up roadblocks and patrolled everywhere to enforce the lockdown.
 Stray asses were hauled home or arrested.